Resources for Clinicians

 Parents Medication Guide

-The American Academy of Child and Adolescent Psychiatry (AACAP) and the American Psychiatric Association (APA) developed The Use of Medication in Treating Childhood and Adolescent Depression: Information for Patients and Families.
+The American Academy of Child and Adolescent Psychiatry (AACAP) and the American Psychiatric Association (APA) developed Depression: Parents’ Medication Guide.
 This guide is designed to help individuals make informed decisions about childhood and adolescent depression treatment.

 Research and Training